edwards-bird-lab/bird_genomics_review/01_NCBI_Genome_Plots.md

 What have we learned from the first 500 avian genomes? <br> Annu.
 Rev. Ecol.
 Syst.
 Evol
 ================
-G. A. Bravo, C. J. Schmitt, S. V. Edwards
+G. A. Bravo, C. J. Schmitt, S. V. Edwards <br>
 01/05/2021